cidrblock/home_journal/README.md

 ![](screenshots/new-small.png)

-# A prototype home journaling system
+# Home Journal

-This is a prototype home journaling system.
-It is a work in progress.
+A self-hosted mini journaling site for familes for captureing memories.

 I had an old wordpress blog that I convertered to markdown files. (https://github.com/lonekorean/wordpress-export-to-markdown) and needed a way to view the posts.
 I was looking for something self-hosted and simple.
 Some of my design requirements were: